tom-pytel/pfst/README.md

 # Overview

 This module exists in order to facilitate quick and easy editing of Python AST trees while preserving formatting.
-It deals with all the nonsense like indentation, line spacing, comments, docstrings, parentheses, commas, semicolons, line continuations, nodes without locations, decorator @ signs, else vs. elif, deletions leaving an empty set changing to "set()", generator expression as the only argument to a function call sharing its enclosing parentheses with the call arguments, etc...
+It deals with all the nonsense like indentation, parentheses, commas, comments, docstrings, semicolons, line continuations, line spacing, nodes without locations, decorator @ signs, else vs. elif, Dict '**d' keys being None, deletions leaving an empty set changing to "set()", generator expression as the only argument to a function call sharing its enclosing parentheses with the call arguments, etc...

 It works by adding `FST` nodes to existing `AST` nodes as an `.f` attribute which keep extra structure information, the original source, and provide the interface for source-preserving operations.
 The fact that it just extends existing `AST` nodes means that the `AST` tree (yes "`AST` tree" is redundand) can be used as normal and later `unparsed()` with formatting preserved where it can be.
 The degree to which formatting is preserved depends on how many operations are executed natively through `FST` mechanisms and how well `reconcile()` works for operations which are not.